Harley Quinn Spinsanity

 Bringing it Together

 Harley Quinn Spinsanity was a combination of two former Troika attractions that were removed from other parks.
-La Ronde had their Troika from 1976 until 2004 when it was removed for a new attraction.
-AstroWorld’s model, named Warp 2000, called the park home from 1981 until 2005 when AstroWorld closed its doors.
+La Ronde featured a Troika from 1976 to 2004 until it was removed for a new attraction.
+AstroWorld’s model, named Warp 2000, operated from 1981 to 2005, AstroWorld’s final season.

 The Original Crazy Legs